Mahmoud al-Mashhadani: Personal life

 Born in 1948 in a Shi'ite district of Baghdad, he went to school in al-Khadhimiyah and graduated from Baghdad Medical College in 1972.
-He joined the medical corps of the Iraqi Army as a Lieutenant and rose to the rank of Army Major.
+He joined the medical corps of the Iraqi Army in 1975 as a Lieutenant and rose to the rank of Army Major.
 He was imprisoned for opposing the Gulf War in 1990 and sentenced to death, which was commuted to 15 years after payment of bribes.
 He was a founding member of the Iraqi National Dialogue Council.

-Deeply religious, Dr. al-Mashhadani is a Salafi Muslim.
-Salafis believe that Islam became corrupted after the death of the first three generations of Muslims from the time of the Prophet, and any practices that postdate that time are viewed as heretical.
-They are most closely associated with the similar Wahhabi school predominate in Saudi Arabia, and are likewise seen by many Westerners as "puritanical" in an Islamic sense.